Protests explode across the country; police declare riots in Seattle, Portland - The Boston Globe

 In Seattle, police declared a riot on Saturday afternoon and used pepper spray and flash grenades in an attempt to disperse a crowd of roughly 2,000 people in the Capitol Hill neighborhood marching in the city’s largest Black Lives Matter protest in more than a month.

-Nightly protests since Floyd's killing had dwindled in recent weeks in Seattle.
-But they were reinvigorated in the wake of federal action in the Portland protests and after Washington Gov. Jay Inslee, a Democrat, tweeted that President Donald Trump had sent federal law enforcement agents to the city.
+Nightly protests since Floyd’s killing had dwindled in recent weeks in Seattle.
+But they were reinvigorated in the wake of federal action in the Portland protests and after Washington Governor Jay Inslee, a Democrat, tweeted that President Trump had sent federal law enforcement agents to the city.

-"For a month, the President threatened to send federal forces to 'clean up' Seattle.
-The President has made good on his threats in Portland, and continues to exacerbate the situation on the ground, endanger communities, and jeopardize the work of local officials," Seattle Mayor Jenny Durkan, a Democrat, said Wednesday in a statement.
-"The President unilaterally deploying paramilitary-type forces into American cities should concern all Americans.
-His blatant disregard for the constitution - and for the safety and well-being of our residents - is textbook despotism."

 But on Sunday, Mark Meadows, the White House chief of staff, defended the presence of federal agents there, saying they’re protecting a courthouse targeted by protesters.